Caribbean Catastrophe Risk Insurance Facility Segregated Portfolio Company: Excess rainfall

 In 2014, CCRIF expanded its product line to include parametric insurance for excess rainfall.

 Fisheries Sector (COAST)

 In 2016, the World Bank announced a partnership with CCRIF SPC to create a new insurance product to protect food security and promote the resilience of the small-scale fisheries sector in the Caribbean.
 In 2019, CCRIF SPC offered the Caribbean Ocean and Aquaculture Sustainability faciliTy (COAST) insurance product as a pilot in the countries of St Lucia and Grenada.
 The COAST product was renewed in 2020 and again in 2021.
 During the 2021 United Nations Climate Change Conference, the Republic of Ireland announced a gift of one million euros to support the expansion of COAST to additional countries.
 COAST has been studied as an instrument of science diplomacy promoting finance for development to support climate resilience by linking adaptive social safety nets for individuals, community-level weather risks, and a sovereign financial instrument.
+The first triggered payment of COAST was more than $1 million to Grenada following Hurricane Beryl in 2024.